Google Analytics 4 (GA4): What’s New & How to Switch

 However, despite its relatively steep learning curve, GA4 is more adaptable and future-focused than Universal Analytics and gives users far more flexibility once they get used to it.

-How to Switch to GA4
+How to switch to GA4

 As mentioned, Universal Analytics will stop processing data on July 1, 2023, so users won’t have any other option than to adapt.
 With that in mind, here’s how to switch from your current Universal Analytics property to GA4.
 Bonus: if you’re our client, we can help manage the switch!